Evil

 Evil is a void and not an opposite, so there are many varieties of it, from an endless supply of distorted motivations.

 We often combine our evil with varieties of virtue to create powerful, influential ideas.
 The most potent evils in the world were driven by people following what they interpreted as a trend of goodness.
-We often justify it as “the greater good”.
+We frequently justify it as “the greater good”.
 Curiosity, for example, is a good thing that becomes bad when we’re willing to violate others’ boundaries to understand what we want.

 One of the easiest ways we can mix in evil is by morally “balancing” ourselves.
-We’ll often desire to do good things (and feel good from it), but don’t do anything to reflect our desires.
+We’ll frequently desire to do good things (and feel good from it), but don’t do anything to reflect our desires.
 Good intentions only make people good if we make efforts to perform it, and well-intended evil actions are still evil.

 Another form of “balancing” is to justify evil because we had previously done a good thing.
 Those things are disconnected, but we’ve assigned symbolic connections between those things to enforce what we feel like doing.
 This can be particularly disgusting if we use evil to advance good (e.g., stealing to provide for a family).